emilytsai/proj1/answers.md

 # Q0: Why is this error being thrown?
+We have an uninitialized constant because the Pokemon model does not yet exist as a model.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *
+The Pokemons appear because (1) we've seeded the database with four Pokemon, (2) in the `home_controller`, we have defined a variable `@pokemon` to represent a Pokemon in the database that is still currently without a trainer, and (3) in `views>home>index.html.erb`, we have Ruby code that prints the wild `@pokemon` is appearing, so long as both the wild `@pokemon` exists (there is a Pokemon without a trainer in the database) and there is a current trainer (a user is logged in).

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.
+It creates a button that, once clicked, will call the patch route prefixed with `capture`.
+The `@pokemon` parameter (the current wild pokemon) is sent as the input parameter along the `capture_path`, which calls on the `#capture` action in the `pokemons_controller`.
+The capture method runs, and redirects back to the homepage via the `root_path`.

 # Question 3: What would you name your own Pokemon?
+Kodasaur

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+I redirected to `:back`, which takes me back to the last page I came from (in this case, the Pokemon's trainer's page).
+This is not a defined path in the routes and it does not need anything else; it's okay to not have a path from the `routes.rb` because I'm just going back to the page I came from.
+I could have also used `redirect_to trainer_path(current_trainer.id)`.
+This path needs the current trainer's id because if we look at the routes, the URI pattern to show the trainer's profile page is `/trainers/:id(.:format)`, which requires the `:id` parameter to be passed in.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
+Values stored in the flash will only be available in the next request, as it is cleared out with each request.
+(Source: `http://guides.rubyonrails.org/action_controller_overview.html#the-flash`) Therefore, the flash feature stores the last input the user put in as the new Pokemon's name for potential flashes.
+If it was an empty input, the flash knows it was empty and flashes the appropriate error requesting that the user input a name; if it was a duplicate name, the flash knows that the name is already in the database and lets the user know that the name is not unique.
+Side note: error throwing can also be done in the `simple_form_for`; however, the error message throwing is not as tailored to each specific error because only one error message is preset into the code.

 # Give us feedback on the project and decal below!

 # Extra credit: Link your Heroku deployed app